Bharti-Navlani/Semicondutor_Packaging/README.md

 ### Wafer Pre-Preparation - Grinding And Dicing ###

-- ATMP unit
+- ATMP unit<br>
-  The ATMP unit for VLSI chips is divided into three main areas: 60% of the space is a clean room for assembly, ensuring contamination-free processing of chips;
+  The ATMP unit for VLSI chips is divided into three main areas: 60% of the space is a clean room for assembly, ensuring contamination-free processing of chips;<br?
-  30% is dedicated to testing, where the chips undergo functional and quality checks; and 10% is used for materials storage, holding components like substrates, bonding wires, and packaging materials
+  30% is dedicated to testing, where the chips undergo functional and quality checks; and 10% is used for materials storage, holding components like substrates, bonding wires, and packaging materials<br>

 ![M2_L1p2](https://github.com/user-attachments/assets/db70d5d1-1128-417b-84fc-90a0f94ba823)